LinReTraCe/LinReTraCe/KNOWN_ISSUES.md

 corresponding refined *reducible* mesh of 2280 k-points now agree to eight decimal places.

+**Follow-up:** the mechanism used to select that path — setting `self.irreducible = True` in `_setCustomSymmetries` — also flipped `.kmesh/irreducible` in the output file, which on the Fortran side means something entirely different and broke the weights.
+See KI-R11.

 ### KI-R4 — Weight redistribution mixed inequivalent parents

 *Closed by patch 01.* `refine_kmesh` pooled all removed parent weights and